- Fine arts

 Wine tasting in Menetou-Salon chalky-clay hillsides close to Sancerre produce very good, expressive, fresh and balanced white (Sauvignon) and red wines (Pinot Noir)

-Bourges.
-Capital of the Berry region, visit St Etienne cathedral, a Gothic masterpiece and the Palais Jaques Cœur.
+Arrival in Bourges, capital of the Berry region, visit St Etienne cathedral a Gothic masterpiece with beautiful XIIth C. stained-glass windows and the Palais Jaques Cœur.

 Born in Bourges around the year 1400, Jacques Coeur rapidly rose to the top of the social ladder.
 After he became Finance Minister to the King Charles VII and a nobleman, he began the construction of his Palace, which was finished around 1450.
 This monument unique in France for its time illustrates the original personality of its builder.